sambanova/ai-starter-kit/multimodal_knowledge_retriever/README.md

 ![capture of multimodal_knowledge_retriever_demo](./docs/multimodal_knowledge_app.png)

+## Docker-usage

+> If you are deploying the docker container in Windows be sure to open the docker desktop application before

+To run this with docker, run the command:

+    docker-compose up --build

+You will be prompted to go to the link (http://localhost:8501/) in your browser where you will be greeted with the streamlit page as above.

 ## Use the starter kit

 1. In the **Upload your files** pane, drag and drop or browse for images or PDF files.

-2. In the **Set ingetion steps** select processing steps ypu want to apply to the loaded files
+2. In the **Set ingestion steps** select processing steps you want to apply to the loaded files.

+3. In the **Set retrieval steps** Select the retrieva lmethod you want to use for answering, see more in [Q&A workflow](#qa).

 2. Click **Process** to process all loaded PDFs.
 A vectorstore is created in memory for making the retrieval process.